Neil Aggett: Detention and death

+First inquest

 The inquest into his death lasted 44 days.
 The Aggett team of lawyers, led by anti-Apartheid activist and senior legal counsel George Bizos with Denis Kuny as his junior, used 'similar fact' evidence and argued 'induced suicide'.
 For the first time in a South African court of law, former detainees gave evidence of torture.
 Aggett made an affidavit 14 hours before his death that he had been assaulted, blindfolded and given electric shocks.
 However, Magistrate Kotze ruled that the death was not brought about by any act or omission on the part of the Apartheid police.

 Some five years after his death, at the 1987 conference of the Five Freedoms Forum, fellow detainee Frank Chikane recalled how he had seen Aggett in jail returning from one of his interrogations, being half carried, half dragged by warders; Chikane saw this as a sign of how badly injured Aggett was at the time.